robotopia/J0026-1955-analysis/paper/referee_report_1/response.md

 Dear editor,

 We thank the referee for the many detailed comments, which we have tried to address in this revised version.
 In many instances, the referee asked for a more thorough analysis, particularly surrounding the nulling phenomenon, which -- now that the paper is being submitted to the main journal (instead of Letters) there has been room to include, and we believe the paper is much better for it.
 In a few cases, however, we have deferred the suggested deeper analysis until the planned follow-up paper, which will benefit from an expanded data set and a wider frequency coverage.
-Please fine our detailed response to the referee's comments below.
+Please find our detailed response to the referee's comments below.

 Sincerely,